dxy-katzchen/CourseManager-client/README.md

 ### 🔑 Encryption

 **bcryptjs** is used to hash passwords before storing them in the database.
-Each plaintext password is hashed multiple times, making the result unique and ensuring that the passwords cannot be reverse-engineered.
+The passwords cannot be reverse-engineered, by using this client-side encryption strategyto ensure that the passwords are secure.

 ### 🚦 Route Redirection